hamelsmu/python-notes/blog/content/post/py.md

 1. The requests/sec are lower than the thread based version, because there is more overhead required to execute tasks in a pool.
 2. However, if you also run [perf1.py](https://github.com/dabeaz/concurrencylive/blob/master/perf1.py) it will not materially interfere with the first task (from `perf2.py`), as this will not compete for resources on the same CPU.
+3. The above example involves a CPU-bound task (computing the fibonacci number).
+However, if we simulated a non CPU-bound task instead such as `time.sleep()`, using processes instead of threads would actually be detrimental to overall performance.
+A concrete example of this is provided in the [section below](#a-note-for-data-scientists-processes-vs-threads).

 This is a realistic example that allow you to gain more intuition about how threads and processes work.
 [This tutorial](https://realpython.com/python-concurrency) contains more examples of Python processes and threads.

 ## A note for data scientists: processes vs. threads

 I've found many data scientists (formerly including myself) blindly apply processes and completely ignore threads.
 I understand why - processes are a kind of least common denominator where you can achieve some kind of parallelism regardless of if your task is CPU bound or not.
-However, I've found that doing this is very suboptimal and prevented me from utilizing all the compute sources available to me.
+However, I've found that this approach is very suboptimal and prevents full utilization of compute sources.
 Some examples to clarify where threads or processes might be more appropriate:

 - If you are downloading lots of files from the internet, consider using threads.
 This is because most of your time is spent on network I/O, not on the CPU.
+For example, [this article](https://realpython.com/python-concurrency/) demonstrates a 50% speedup when using threads compared to processes for downloading files.

 - If you are transforming or cleaning a large dataset, this work is mostly CPU bound so using processes makes sense.
 The only part of this that isn't CPU-bound is reading and writing the data to disk.